 Renewable energy companies provide sources of power that are often considered cleaner and more sustainable including but not limited to:

 Renewable energy provides nearly 20% of Canada's energy supply, with hydroelectricity accounting for over half of that.

-A common misconception, renewable companies aren't the new kids on the block.
-They have been around for quite some time now, and as a result clean energy stocks provide stable and reliable cash flows, much like regulated utility giants Fortis, Canadian Utilities and Emera.
+In fact, they have been around for quite some time now, and as a result clean energy stocks provide stable and reliable cash flows, much like regulated utility giants Fortis, Canadian Utilities and Emera.